 On June 15, 2022, the Board of Directors created the Nominating and Corporate Governance Committee (the "Nominating Committee"), which is responsible for identifying and nominating appropriate persons to add to the Board of Directors when necessary.
 In identifying Board candidates, it is the goal of the Nominating Committee to identify persons whom they believe have appropriate expertise and experience to contribute to the oversight of a company of GGH's nature while also reviewing other appropriate factors.
-Messrs.
-Cannon, Lawrence, and Dumont are current members of the Nominating Committee, each of whom are considered independent in compliance with Nasdaq Rules 5065(a) and (e).
+As of July 10, 2023, the members of our Nominating Committee are Mr. Cannon (chairperson), and Messrs.
+Lawrence and Dumont.
+The Board of Directors determined that Messrs.
+Cannon, Lawrence, and Dumont are all independent under Nasdaq Rules 5065(a) and (e).

 We have established a Nominating Committee Charter that deals with the establishment of the Nominating Committee and sets out its duties and responsibilities.
 The Nominating Committee is required to review and reassess the adequacy of the Nominating Committee Charter on an annual basis.
-The Nominating Committee Charter is available on our Company website at https://ir.gauchoholdings.com/governance-docs.
+The Nominating Committee Charter is